The Philosophy of Metaphysics is the attempt of the human mind to understand the true nature of itself.

 Therefore, the philosophy of metaphysics could be defined as "the love of wisdom relating to the true nature of all things."

-A very, very big subject to say the least!
+A vast subject to say the least!

-Florida State University, Department of Philosophy
+from Florida State University, Department of Philosophy

 What is Philosophy?